-Jackson Tucker-Meyer (he/him) is a neurodivergent theatre artist who creates work that is weird for weirdness' sake, determinedly anti-conventional, and shamelessly wackadoo.
-Jackson's Banana Guy and Banana Girl with Banana Dreamz in a Krazy World was part of Roundabout Theatre Company's inaugural Reverb Theatre Arts Festival.
-Three of his plays – GAME NITE, Cap'n McKrispy's Underwater Utopia, and 4 U – have been produced at Sarah Lawrence College.
-He has written and performed two solo works: Mutant Mammal Runamuck in the Penny-Arcade of Quotidian Curiosities (Sarah Lawrence College), and How To Make A Perfect Peanut Butter And Jelly Sandwich (HERE Arts Center).
+Jackson has been an artist-in-residence with the Modern Accord Depot's MADarts program.
+Three of Jackson's plays – GAME NITE, Cap'n McKrispy's Underwater Utopia, and 4 U – have been produced at Sarah Lawrence College.
+Jackson has written and performed two solo works: Mutant Mammal Runamuck in the Penny-Arcade of Quotidian Curiosities (Sarah Lawrence College), and How To Make A Perfect Peanut Butter And Jelly Sandwich (HERE Arts Center).

-MFA Theatre, Sarah Lawrence College.
+MFA Theatre, Sarah Lawrence College, 2019.

 Graduate of the Teaching Artist Project and the Teaching Artist Training Institute.

 I am a writer who seeks to encourage empathy through the embrace of the eccentric, the extravagant, the extreme, the experimental, and the extraordinary.

 I write the works I wish I could have experienced when I was younger: seriously goofy and gleefully outrageous, reveling in juxtaposition and contradiction.
 The clash of the everyday and the absurd feels very natural to me, and I delight in using bizarre scenarios and over-the-top dialogue to send up all manner of arbitrary norms, from social class to gender roles.

 I cartwheel past realism (a boringly neuronormative aesthetic) to create worlds where strangeness feels familiar and the ordinary feels unusual, ideally leaving audiences more accepting of difference and otherness.